Happyculture/combawa/README.md

 ### Environment generator

+Command `drupal combawa:generate-environment`:

 Used once per environment, this command creates two files:
-- `.env`: Used to override the default settings set in `.combawa`.
+- `.env`: Stores local values for the build script.
-- `settings.local.php`: Used to include the dynamic values of the variables set by the environment.
+- `settings.local.php`: Used to inject the local values into Drupal.

-To generate those files in interactive mode, just run `drupal combawa:generate-environment`.\
-All interactive options are also available in non-interactive mode if you need this to be run by your CI server for example.
-See the integrated help using `drupal help combawa:generate-environment`.
+By default the command is interactive.
+If you want to use it through CLI, you can pass all arguments with there value.
+If a required value is missing, the command will prompt to collect the missing values.
 Eg:

 ```